cube3power/atsd/rule-engine/condition.md

 The condition consists of one or multiple boolean checks combined with `OR` (`||`), `AND` (`&&`) and `NOT` (`!`) operators.

-The expressions can reference the command, window, entity and metric fields, user-defined variables and apply [functions](functions.md) to data.
+The expression can include fields from the command, window, entity and metric, user-defined variables and apply [functions](functions.md) to data.

 When the condition evaluates to `true` for the first time, the [window](window.md) status changes to `OPEN` causing the execution of 'On Open' triggers.
-Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of triggers.
+Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of `On Cancel` triggers.

 ## Overrides